 Excellent: The plot of this film is inspired by the critically acclaimed series called “Old Man Logan”.

-Hugh Jackman, Patrick Stewart, & newcomer Dafne Keen, did an amazing job as the characters they portrayed on the silver screen.
+Hugh Jackman, Patrick Stewart, & newcomer Dafne Keen, all did an amazing job as the characters they portrayed on the silver screen.
 Hugh deserves Bonus Points for his last hurrah.
 His compelling performance is next to Javier Bardem’s Oscar nominated performance in Biutiful.

-The tone of the movie is similar to Clint Eastwood’s “Unforgiven,” about an aging outlaw’s one last job similar to Wolverine’s one last mission.
+The tone of the movie is similar to Unforgiven about an aging outlaw’s one last job similar to Wolverine’s one last mission.

 Chemistry between Wolverine, Professor X, & Laura/X-23, were balanced naturally.

-Action sequences are filled with blood & gore similar to most Wolverine comics.
-I think the decision to make it hard R was to really show the fans what defines Wolverine as a ferocious one man army kinda like The Punisher.
+Action Sequences are filled with blood & gore similar to most Wolverine comics.
+I think the decision to make it hard R was to really show the fans what defines Wolverine as a ferocious one man army, kinda like The Punisher.
 If you have a weak stomach, be prepared you might need a barf bag.
 Hugh reduced his salary in order to make the movie for the fans who want to see a bloodbath.

 Practical Effects were used heavily, while the C.G.I.
 Effects were used sparingly.

-Cinematography was very well done to make it resemble the old west in the outdoor scenes.
+Cinematography was very well done to make it resemble the old west for the outdoor scenes.

-Negatives: For the first time in a Wolverine related film, there wasn’t anything wrong with this picture.
+Negative: For the first time in a Wolverine related film, there wasn’t anything wrong with this picture.
 I’ll have to give this an Extra Point for The Cast & Crew for making this picture as flawless as possible.

-I don’t want to give away any important plot points.
-Go out & see this movie.
+I don’t wanna give away any important plot points.
+Go out and see this movie.
 You’ll be very satisfied to see Hugh Jackman’s final swan song as the character that made him an A-list star.
 Logan is now one of my favorite movies of all time.

 P.S.
-Hugh Jackman if you’re reading this, I want to thank you for portraying one of my top 5 favorite superheroes of all time.
-Starting from 1 to 5 are: Batman, Punisher, Rocket Raccoon, Wolverine, Deadpool.
-I grew up watching the X-Men cartoon from the 90’s before the film series happened.
+Hugh Jackman if you’re reading this, I want to thank you for portraying one of my favorite superheroes of all time.
+Next to Batman, Wolverine, Rocket Raccoon, Groot, Spawn, Raven & Punisher.
+I grew up watching the X-Men cartoon from The 90’s before the film series happened.
 Godspeed Mr. Jackman you’ll always be Wolverine because you’re the best & what you do.
 I hope you earn an Oscar nomination at The 2018 Academy Awards.